TelluIoT/ThingML/README.md

 >Protip1: Make sure you have a good understanding of the [ThingML metamodel](#-how-is-thingml-formalized)

->Protip2: Have a look at the [helper functions](https://github.com/SINTEF-9012/ThingML/tree/master/org.thingml.model/src/main/java/org/sintef/thingml/helpers) which simplify some typical treatments
+>Protip2: Have a look at the [helper functions](https://github.com/SINTEF-9012/ThingML/tree/master/language/thingml/src/org/thingml/xtext/helpers) which simplify some typical treatments

 > Models saved this way will contain all the imports that the original file refered to in one big file

+> This feature might currently be broken as we migrated to XText.

 ## &#x1F537; More